SamuelLewin24/conjugeuemos-solver/README.md

 ## Things to Note:
 * The bot waits 2 seconds before filling the input feild
   - this is to avoid conjugeuemos saying you finished the questions instantly
 * The bot will input "idk" if it doesn't have the answer saved in website storage
   - just continue to click through if this happends, it will record the correct answer for next time
+* The code sucks but im not fixing it

 ## Troubleshooting